 The woman who caused the crash claimed the accident occurred after she suffered a seizure while at the wheel of the vehicle.
 While medical emergencies while driving sometimes excuse drivers from responsibility for causing crashes, the woman’s doctor was aware of her condition and instructed her not to drive.
 Records also show that on her driver’s test, the woman checked “no” to a question that asked if she suffered from a medical condition that could impede her ability to safely operate a vehicle.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers hope the trial will bring some closure to the incident for the victims and their families.
+The Massachusetts Personal Injury Lawyers with Jason Stone Injury Lawyers hope the trial will bring some closure to the incident for the victims and their families.